 BPM best practices

 As BPM has matured, best practices have emerged to help keep this complex process improvement work on track.
-The to-do list begins with understanding that BPM is a business project, not a technology project, said Morris in his article "16 BPM best practices to ensure project success."
+The to-do list begins with understanding that BPM is a business project, not a technology project, according to Morris.

-"While technology updates and application development and enhancement are normally part of mid-to-large BPM initiatives, the primary focus ... should be on business operations and organizational management," Morris wrote.
-"This ensures that direct, measurable business improvement can be continually delivered in a controlled manner as the business evolves."
+"While technology updates and application development and enhancement are normally part of mid-to-large BPM initiatives, the primary focus … should be on business operations and organizational management," he said.
+A management and operations focus "ensures that direct, measurable business improvement can be continually delivered in a controlled manner as the business evolves."

 Establishing a BPM Center of Excellence is a best practice that midsize and large companies might want to consider.
-Other tips from Morris include the following:
+Other tips from Morris, among 16 he listed overall, include the following:

 What are the benefits of business process management?

-"BPM allows organizations to streamline workflows by automating tedious tasks, such as data management, data flows, date entry approval processes and report generation," said Isaac Gould, research manager at Nucleus Research.
+"BPM allows organizations to streamline workflows by automating tedious tasks, such as data management, data flows, data entry approval processes and report generation," said Isaac Gould, research manager at Nucleus Research.

 BPM can also be an effective management tool for the following reasons: